Lecheor: Composition and manuscripts

 The Old French manuscript dates from the end of the 13th or beginning of the 14th century.

 Plot summary

-Lecheor tells the story of a group of women who are gathered together for the festival of Saint Pantaleon.
+"Lecheor" tells the story of a group of women who are gathered together for the festival of Saint Pantaleon.
 It is at this festival that the men and women talk about all the courtly adventures from the past year and compose lais in remembrance of them.
-At this particular gathering, a group of women begin to discuss the reasons why the knights go off in search of adventure, and one woman offers a simple solution: the knight is interested in the woman's vagina (Old French: con).
+At this particular gathering, a group of women begin to discuss the reasons why the knights go off in search of adventure, and one woman offers a simple solution: the knight is interested in the woman's vulva (Old French: con).
 The other ladies agree, and they compose a lai, which is well received in the land.